Yale-BIM/f21-assignments/assignment-1/README.md

     **f.** Publish the image that you created with OpenCV as a sensor_msgs/Image message in ROS.
 You can use the [cv_bridge](http://wiki.ros.org/cv_bridge) library to convert the OpenCV image to an Image message.
-Note that the Image message should have a `header` with the current time as stamp and the "camera_link" frame as frame_id.
+Note that the Image message should have a `header` with the current time as stamp and the "camera_color_optical_frame" frame as frame_id.
 The Image message should be published by your node through the `/virtual_camera/image_raw` topic.

     > Examples on converting OpenCV images to ROS messages can be found